Partnership in action: Alcona 4-H Makerspace

-Youth in Alcona County have a new STEM opportunity with the opening of the Alcona 4-H Makerspace.
+Youth in Alcona County are growing in STEM with help from the Alcona 4-H Makerspace.

-Michigan State University Extension and the Michigan 4-H Youth Development program help to create a community excited about STEM (Science, Technology, Engineering, and Mathematics).
+MSU Extension and the Michigan 4-H Youth Development program help to create a community excited about STEM.
 4-H STEM programming seeks to increase science literacy, introducing youth to the experiential learning process that helps them to build problem-solving, critical-thinking and decision-making skills.
 Youth who participate in 4-H STEM are better equipped with critical life skills necessary for future success.